Apply - LLM Admissions - Donald P. Klekamp College of Law | University of Cincinnati

 LLM Application Requirements

-The University of Cincinnati College of Law is pleased to offer a program of study on the US legal system to practicing attorneys and law school graduates who received their legal education outside the United States.
-The LLM program is a nine month program designed to introduce internationally trained lawyers to the U.S. legal system while also giving each student an opportunity to design a course of study that best advances their professional agenda.
+The University of Cincinnati College of Law is pleased to offer a program of study on the U.S. legal system to practicing attorneys and law school graduates who received their legal education outside the United States.
+The LLM program is a nine-month program designed to introduce internationally trained lawyers to the U.S. legal system while also giving each student an opportunity to design a course of study that best advances their professional agenda.
 Students who complete the program are better able to represent U.S. clients and more prepared for negotiations and litigation with U.S. parties.

 The documents listed below must be sent with your LSAC application in order for your application to be considered.